 Third, Popkin suggests that siting solar projects on farmland may interfere with an “obvious an important use: growing food.”
 However, solar projects can coexist with and complement agriculture, including by improving pollinator habitat and allowing animals to graze between rows of panels.
 The Great Plains Institute has found, for example, that “utility-scale solar can be compatible with other forms of non-cultivated agriculture like pasture and grasslands.”
 In addition, recent research has shown that growing crops, such as tomatoes, in between rows of solar panels in hot, dry climates may increase yields by creating shade, which conserves water, increases humidity, and lowers temperatures.
 Likewise, the Michigan Department of Agriculture and Rural Development (MDARD) has determined that “the placement of structures for commercial solar energy generation . . . is consistent with farming operations,” provided that certain measures are taken to maintain the integrity of agricultural land at the site, including by planting pollinator habitat and conservation cover.
 In addition, the income that farmers can earn by leasing out parts of their land for renewable energy projects allows them to keep the rest of their land in production while insulating them against low harvest years.

 Moreover, any discussion of a purported conflict between agriculture and energy production must also acknowledge that more than one-third of all corn grown in the United States is used not for food—or even to feed livestock—but for energy.
-In total, more than 30 million acres of farmland, covering an area roughly the size of Louisiana, are currently used to grow corn for ethanol.
-All of that land could be redeployed to solar energy production without affecting food production.
+In total, more than 30 million acres of farmland, covering an area roughly the size of Louisiana, are effectively used to grow corn for ethanol.
+While the process of refining corn into ethanol generates other feedstocks, including some that are used for animal feed, it is clear that this land is not being maximized for food production.

 Importantly, converting the land currently used for growing corn ethanol to solar energy would greatly increase the amount of energy produced on that land.
 Indeed, an analysis from PV Magazine recently found that converting the land currently used for corn ethanol to solar power could meet all of the nation’s electricity needs.
 Likewise, a UK-based analysis from Carbon Brief found that “a hectare of solar panels delivers between 48 and 112 times more driving distance, when used to charge an electric vehicle, than that land could deliver if used to grow biofuels for cars.”